Call For Paper

 - Program committee

 GreHack is an international security conference which takes place in Grenoble, France.
 It aims to bring together academia, industrials, governmental agencies, students and hackers to discuss new advances in computer and information security research.
-This year will be the ninth edition.
-As always, conferences and workshops by day and CTF by night are to be expected.
+This year will be the tenth edition and we intend to make this event very special with the traditional conferences, workshops and CTF.

 computer security, reverse, hardware, crypto, exploit, network, food, drinks, goodies, rumps, Chartreuse liquor, and a lot more.

 GreHack is an international security conference, so any work related to security will be relevant and considered by the Program Committee.
 We encourage original and groundbreaking submissions, demonstrations, release of new open source/non-commercial tools, interaction with the audience, and any other fun stuff.
 The authors will specify explicitly which category of submission their proposal belongs to : paper or workshop.

 The papers and workshops will be evaluated according to the following criteria (non-exclusively) : relevance, novelty, technical or scientific content, completeness, overall recommendation, fun...

 GreHack is an international security conference, so the only requirement regarding format is the use of English language.
 Apart from that, we do accept any format and companion materials (classical academic paper, short paper, slides, video, demo with comments, state of the art, relevant work...) you may judge appropriate to present your submission and convince the PC members that your work deserves to be presented at GreHack 2022.
 Every submissions must include at least 3 key takeaways, and we strongly recommend a submission of minimum 2000 characters.